Cosmetology Schools in New York State

 Continuing education required

 There are no continuing education requirements for license renewal.
-However, taking additional courses can help expand your service offerings and increase your income.
+However, additional courses can help expand your service offerings and increase your income.

 Contact the New York State Board of Cosmetology